openenergysolutions/openfmb.docs/docs/openfmb/intro.md

 # OpenFMB

-[OpenFMB](https://openfmb.io) or Open Field Message Bus is a publish/subscribe protocol with a common data model derived from IEC 61850.
-The data model is developed by a coalition and defined in UML using Enterprise Architect.
-It is rightly named the Platform Independent Model (PIM).
-OpenFMB provides several potential message encodings called Platform Specific Models (PSM) (protobufs and DDS currently), and supports several publish/subscribe protocols (MQTT, NATs, DDS).
+[OpenFMB](https://openfmb.io) or Open Field Message Bus is a reference architecture for interoperability with a common data model derived from IEC 61968/61970 (CIM) and IEC 61850.
+OpenFMB is developed by a coalition and defined in UML using Enterprise Architect.

 The coalition consists of industry leaders, national labs, and independent software and hardware vendors.

 ## Goals of OpenFMB